With so much happening in the field of IP, even the

 U.S.C. § 101) and are therefore entitled

-as long as the author had multiple ways to
+to copyright protection as long as the author had multiple ways to

 express the underlying idea.
 Moreover, Google designed many of its own API